vlasovskikh/convoread/README.rst

 Optional:

-* pynotify (on some systems: python-notify) for desktop notifications
+* libnotify for desktop notifications
 * PIL (Python Imaging Library) for avatars in notifications